ByteByteGoHq/system-design-101/README.md

 </p>

 1. Clients send emojis through standard HTTP requests.
 You can think of Golang Service as a typical Web Server.
 Golang is chosen because it supports concurrency well.
-Threads in GoLang are lightweight.
+Threads in Golang are lightweight.

 2. Since the write volume is very high, Kafka (message queue) is used as a buffer.